 NOTE: Any Vietnamese employee cannot be paid a salary lesser than a minimum level defined by the government.
-Different minimum levels exist for different roles.
-Workplace location also plays a crucial role in defining the payouts.
+Different minimum levels exist for various roles.
+Workplace location also plays a crucial role in determining the payouts.

 In general, Vietnam has maximum working hours of 48 hours per week for a full-time employee.
 Employers cannot waive off this maximum limit.
-No such clause is applicable to freelancers.
+No such clause applies to freelancers.

-Employers must provide 12 days of public holiday each year to full-time employees, provided they have worked with the organisation for at least a year.
-Besides these, employees receive 1 additional vacation day for every 5 years they work for the employer.
+Employers must provide 12 days of public holiday each year to full-time employees, provided they have worked with the organization for at least a year.
+Besides these, employees receive one additional vacation day for every five years they work for the employer.
 In the case of contract employees, leaves are usually prorated.

 Employees can carry forward their untaken leaves to the next year (no later than March 31st).
-They can also receive payment in lieu of untaken leave.
+They can also receive payment for untaken leave.

-Employees who suffer from illness and/or disability can avail sick leaves.
-Contracts need to clearly state the maximum number of sick leaves allowed.
-An employee must submit a medical certificate to avail sick leaves.
+Employees who suffer from illness or disability can avail of sick leaves.
+Contracts need to state the maximum number of sick leaves allowed clearly.
+An employee must submit a medical certificate to avail of sick leaves.

-Employers have to provide paid maternity leave for six months to all their full-time female employees.
-The tenure of leave increases by 1 month for each additional child.
+Employers have to provide paid maternity leave for six months to all their full-time female employees—the tenure of leave increases by one month for each additional child.
 From July 2019, the maximum salary during maternity leave is capped at VND 29,800,000 ($1300).

-NOTE: Organisations cannot terminate employees on maternity leave or with a child below 1 year of age unless it ceases operations.
+NOTE: Organisations cannot terminate employees on maternity leave or with a child below one year of age unless it ceases operations.

-Surrogate mothers receive 2 months of maternity leave till she transfers the baby to the mother under the surrogacy arrangement.
-Even if she transfers the baby in less than 2 months, her balance leaves prevail.
+Surrogate mothers receive two months of maternity leave till she transfers the baby to the mother under the surrogacy arrangement.
+Even if she moves the baby in less than two months, her balance leaves prevail.

-Female employees that are in an adoption or surrogacy arrangement receive 6 months of maternity leave.
-The leave prevails until the child turns 6 months old.
+Female employees that are in an adoption or surrogacy arrangement receive six months of maternity leave.
+The leave prevails until the child turns six months old.

 Every full-time or contractual Vietnamese employee whose wife gives birth receives paid paternity leave that may vary between 5 to 14 days.
-Duration depends on birth (naturally or by C-section) and whether it is a single or multiple births
+Duration depends on delivery (naturally or by C-section) and whether it is single or multiple births.

 Some employers offer additional 2-3 days of paid compassionate leave to full-time and contractual employees.
-Affairs include wedding (self and children), death of a parent, parent-in-law, spouse, or child.
+Affairs include weddings (self and children), death of a parent, parent-in-law, spouse, or child.

-For technology professionals, organisations usually have 30 to 60 days notice period.
+For technology professionals, organizations usually have a 30 to 60 days notice period.
 The duration of the same is mentioned in their employment agreement or offer letter.
 The employer has no obligation to pay for social security contributions during this period.
-An employer needs to pay at least 85% of the ordinary salary during the probationary period.
-Both parties can terminate the contract in this period without the need of paying compensation or serving notice.
+An employer needs to spend at least 85% of the ordinary salary during the probationary period.
+Both parties can terminate the contract in this period without the need to pay compensation or serving notice.

-Payroll for full-time and contract employees is run at least once in a month.
+Full-time workers and freelancers are paid at least once a month.
 Payments are generally made in the first week of the following month.
-For freelancers, payments are either processed on a half-and-half basis or post completion of the project.
+For freelancers, prices are either processed on a half-and-half basis or post-completion of the project.

 Employers have to provide monthly payslips to their employees for all payments and deductions.
 They must keep payroll reports for a minimum of 7 years.
 For freelancers, they generate invoices monthly for any payment.